Poland summons Russian ambassador over WWII spat | DW | 28.12.2019

-After Vladimir Putin slammed Polish envoy to Nazi Germany as an "anti-Semitic pig," Poland summoned Russia's ambassador to Warsaw.
-The two nations argue about the role of Ribbentrop-Molotov Pact in the lead-up to WWII.
+After Vladimir Putin slammed Polish envoy to Nazi Germany as an "anti-Semitic pig," Poland summoned Russia's ambassador.
+The nations dispute the role of Ribbentrop-Molotov Pact of non-aggression in the lead-up to WWII.

 Ribbentrop (far left) and Molotov (seated) signed the pact in Moscow in the presence of Soviet dictator Joseph Stalin